sleepbysleep/qt_thread_template_ping_pong/README.md

 ```

-# Ping-Pong Operation
+# Ping-Pong Streaming

-The ping-pong operation between Dialog, and Worker is established by interaction of signals of triggerPingpong and dataReady.
+The ping-pong streaming between Dialog, and Worker is established by interaction of signals of triggerPingpong and dataReady.

 ![plot](./images/ping_pong.png)